sseaman/skillVC/core-lib/README.md

     shouldEndSession: true
 };
 ```

+#### Card Object
+Once loaded into SkillVC, the card itself is represented as a Card object.
+The Card object is a builder object that
+allows for the continued manipulate of the card as well as the final rendering of the JSON for use by Alexa via the
+`render()` function of the card.
+See the API documentation for more information.

 #### Handlebars
 By default, SkillVC ships with support for using [Handlebars](http://handlebarsjs.com/) in your Cards.
 This is provide